spencerimp/mri_segmentation/cnn_segmentation/README.md

 Note

 - The performance is the mean dice of 134 non-background regions.
+You can check `docs` for the label list.
+Note that the raw annotation contains more than 134 classes.
 - At the time of writing, using TensorFlow backend (v1.0) for training yields bad model, use it with caution for this application.